Imperial-Slug/Linux-Post-install-Helper/Documentation/Manual_Compilation_and_Deps.md

 		gcc $(pkg-config --cflags gtk4) -o lpih lpih-main.c $(pkg-config --libs gtk4) -lGL

-# If it doesn't compile, here are the packages you might be missing by distro type,
-# as per the GTK4 documentation: https://www.gtk.org/docs/installations/linux:
+ If it doesn't compile, here are the packages you might be missing by distro type, as per the GTK4 documentation: https://www.gtk.org/docs/installations/linux:

-# Arch:	gtk4
+ Arch:	gtk4
-# Debian/Ubuntu:	libgtk-4-1 libgtk-4-dev	gtk-4-examples  <--- (GTK examples optional)
+ Debian/Ubuntu:	libgtk-4-1 libgtk-4-dev	gtk-4-examples  <--- (GTK examples optional)
-# Fedora:	gtk4	gtk4-devel   	mesa-libGL-devel        <--- (for -lGL opengl C headers)
+ Fedora:	gtk4	gtk4-devel   	mesa-libGL-devel        <--- (for -lGL opengl C headers)

+Use this for debugging from the terminal:

+G_MESSAGES_DEBUG=all ./lpih